rticommunity/rticonnextdds-connector-js/README.rst

 Dependencies
 ------------

-RTI Connector for Javascript has the following dependencies, which are also listed in `package.json`:
+RTI Connector for JavaScript has the following dependencies, which are also listed in `package.json`:
 * `ref <https://www.npmjs.com/package/ref>`__ turns Buffer instances into "pointers"
 * `ffi <https://www.npmjs.com/package/ffi>`__ used for loading and calling dynamic libraries using pure JavaScript
 * `events <https://www.npmjs.com/package/events>`__ used for the 'EventEmitter' (legacy implementation of RTI Connector)